qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 * Description
 	* From the antechamber, visitors travel upward along a path of clouds.
 The impressive route is not as dangerous as its lack of railings and the literal airiness of each footstep might suggest.

+# R5: Open Court

+* Description
+	* Past the cloud bridge is an enormous expanse of smooth stone ringed with broken pillars, where the silver dragon hosts visitors in grand style.
+Though this court is often surrounded by clouds, the dragon can clear them away with a moment’s thought, revealing a breathtaking view of the surrounding region.
 * Dragon statue
 	* Two gems for eyes
 	* Open mouth